Journal of Global Change Data & Discovery2023.7(4):433-434

 CSTR: https://cstr.escience.org.cn/CSTR:20146.99.2023.04.13

-On the 27th to the 28th of October 2023, the International Scientific and Technological Data Committee (CODATA) convened its highest deliberative assembly in Salzburg, Austria, both physically and virtually.
-In accordance with the procedures of the assembly, Dr. Liu Chuang, Professor of the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, elucidated on the establishment of the task group.
-Following an anonymous vote, the assembly approved eight task groups, including the task group.
+On the 27th to the 28th of October 2023, the Committee on Data (CODATA) of the International Science Council (ISC) convened its highest deliberative assembly in Salzburg, Austria, both in person and virtually.
+In accordance with the procedures of the assembly, Prof. LIU Chuang, the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, elucidated on the establishment of the task group.
+Following an anonymous vote, the assembly approved eight task groups, including the task group on Geographical Indications Environment & Sustainability (GIES).

-The co-chairs of the “High-Quality Geographic Product Habitat Protection and Sustainable Development” task group are three renowned scientists in the field of scientific data and its applications from China, Australia, and Belgium.
-They are: Dr. Liu, Chuang, recipient of the CODATA Award (2018), Director of the World Data Center for Global Change Research, and researcher at the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences; Professor Kadambot H. M. Siddique, fellows of the Australian Academy of Science, the Third World Academy of Sciences, and Director of the Institute of Agriculture at the University of Western Australia; and professor Philippe De Maeyer, fellow of the Belgian Academy of Sciences, Secretary-General of the Royal Academy for Overseas Sciences of Belgium, Vice President of the International Cartographic Association, and Professor at the Department of Geography, Ghent University, Belgium.
-The task group members include nearly 30 experts from China, Japan, India, Cambodia, Bhutan, Azerbaijan, Germany, France, Italy, South Africa, Kenya, Tanzania, Mexico, Brazil, and other countries.
+Three worldwide scientists were elected to be the co-chairs of the CODATA task group on GIES, they are Prof. LIU Chuang,, recipient of the CODATA Award (2018), Director of the World Data Center for Global Change Research, and researcher at the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences; Prof. Kadambot H. M. Siddique, fellows of the Australian Academy of Science, the Third World Academy of Sciences, and Director of the Institute of Agriculture at the University of Western Australia; and Prof. Philippe De Maeyer, fellow of the Belgian Academy of Sciences, Secretary-General of the Royal Academy for Overseas Sciences of Belgium, Vice President of the International Cartographic Association, and Professor at the Department of Geography, Ghent University, Belgium.

 图片